Universal design and inclusive work design

 - Which products are easily usable and adaptable for many employees (for example, adjustable work furniture, software)?

-- Which products are individually adaptable and enable the use of disability-friendly technologies (for example, smartphone BGG integrated screen reader)?
+- Which products are customizable and enable the use of technologies suitable for disabled people (for example, smartphone with integrated screen reader)?

 - Which products are specifically designed for a disability (for example, power wheelchair)?